The Impact of EPS Systems on Brushless Motor Temperature

 Magnet demagnetization: Permanent magnets lose their magnetic permeability at high temperatures, reducing motor output torque and directly impacting EPS performance and even causing steering failure.

-To gain a deeper understanding of brushless motor technology development in high-temperature, high-reliability environments, refer to Brushless, a professional platform dedicated to providing cutting-edge technical resources and product information on brushless motors and their drive control.
-Covering a wide range of topics, from motor design and material selection to thermal management strategies, Brushless offers engineers systematic solutions.
+To gain a deeper understanding of the technological development of brushless motors in high-temperature, high-reliability environments, Brushless is a one-stop online store that offers brushless DC motors (BLDCs), motor controllers, gearboxes, and other products, covering a wide range of aspects.
+Brushless covers a wide range of aspects, from motor design and material selection to thermal management strategies, providing engineers with systematic solutions.

 Working Principles of EPS Systems and Brushless Motors